Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 !!! failure "Don't circumvent the retention policy"

     Deliberately modifying file access times to bypass the retention policy is prohibited.
-It's an anti-social behavior that may impact other users negatively.
+It's anti-social behavior that may impact other users negatively.

-### About the number of files quota
+### About the number-of-files quota

 For reasons related to performance, we are particularly attentive to the number of files present on the parallel file system.
 A lot of small files negatively impact all users by stressing the file system metadata servers.
-Therefore, any requests to increase the number of files quota will be evaluated carefully by the User Support Team and must be fully justified to be granted.
+Therefore, any requests to increase the number-of-files quota will be evaluated carefully by the User Support Team and must be fully justified to be granted.

 Examples of requests that will be *rejected* include: